Angles: Classification and Properties

 “If two parallel lines are cut by a transversal, then the pairs of corresponding angles are congruent.”

-So, in the figure above, corresponding angles ∠2 and ∠6 have the same measurement.
-So, if m∠2 = 30°, then m∠6 should be 30° also.
+So, in the figure above, corresponding angles ∠2 and ∠6 have the exact measurement.
+So, if m∠2 = 30°, m∠6 should be 30° also.

 Sample Problem 1: In the figure below l1 || l2, if m∠6 = 70°, determine m∠8.

-Solution: In the figure above, angles 6 and 8 are corresponding angles since they are on the same “side” (below the transversal) and they have matching figures.
+Solution: In the figure above, angles 6 and 8 are corresponding angles since they are on the same “side” (below the transversal) and have matching figures.
 Therefore, we can state that angles 6 and 8 are congruent.
 If m∠6 = 70°, then m∠8 = 70°.

-Solution: If you take a look at the figure again, you will notice that angles ∠3 and ∠8 are vertical angles since they create two pairs of opposite rays.
+Solution: If you retake a look at the figure, you will notice that angles ∠3 and ∠8 are vertical since they create two pairs of opposite rays.
 We know that vertical angles are congruent, so if m∠8 = 70°, then m∠3 = 70°

 Supplementary angles have a sum of measures of 180 degrees: